yii3-extensions/app/README.md

           Service         contains web services
           Widget          continas widgets for web application

-## Requirements

-The minimum requirement by this project template that your Web server supports PHP 7.4.0.

 ## Installation

 If you do not have [Composer](http://getcomposer.org/), you may install it by following the instructions